yiisoft/yii2-app-basic/README.md

     ```
     java -jar ~/selenium-server-standalone-x.xx.x.jar
     ```

+    In case of using Selenium Server 3.0 with Firefox browser since v48 or Google Chrome since v53 you must download [GeckoDriver](https://github.com/mozilla/geckodriver/releases) or [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and launch Selenium with it:

+    ```
+    # for Firefox
+    java -jar -Dwebdriver.gecko.driver=~/geckodriver ~/selenium-server-standalone-3.xx.x.jar

+    # for Google Chrome
+    java -jar -Dwebdriver.chrome.driver=~/chromedriver ~/selenium-server-standalone-3.xx.x.jar
+    ```

+    As an alternative way you can use already configured Docker container with older versions of Selenium and Firefox:

+    ```
+    docker run --net=host selenium/standalone-firefox:2.53.0
+    ```

 5. (Optional) Create `yii2_basic_tests` database and update it by applying migrations if you have them.